Aabhas0806/rankSimilarClothingItems/README.md

 This main output of this phase is ```similarity_list```.
 It is list of the % of similary between input description and the title of each product.

-### Calculate ranks based on similarity and rating
+### Phase 4 : Calculate ranks based on similarity and rating

 In this phase we are equipped with two important factor of each product namely ```similarity_list``` and ```rating```.